Rishi Sunak releases long-awaited personal tax documents

 The Prime Minister released the summary of his taxes at the same time as the media’s attention was trained on Boris Johnson’s partygate hearing.

-Prime Minister Rishi Sunak has published his long-awaited UK tax documents covering the past four years, showing that he paid £432,493 in tax in the 2021/2022 financial year.
+Rishi Sunak has published his long-awaited tax documents, showing that he paid more than £1 million in UK tax over the previous three financial years.

+His total investment income that year was more than double his MP’s salary of £81,908.

-No 10 published “a summary” of Mr Sunak’s UK taxable income, capital gains and tax paid as reported to HMRC, prepared by accountancy service Evelyn Partners.
+Rather than a full tax return, No 10 published “a summary” of Mr Sunak’s UK taxable income, capital gains and tax paid as reported to HM Revenue & Customs, prepared by accountancy service Evelyn Partners.

-Critics were quick to question the timing of the release, which came on a very busy news day in Westminster.
+Critics questioned the timing of the release, accusing No 10 of attempting to bury the tax statement under other headlines.

 It coincided with the highly anticipated grilling of Mr Sunak’s predecessor Boris Johnson by MPs over whether he misled the House of Commons with his denials about partygate.